samcamwilliams/WebScaleOnRails/README.md

 WebScaleOnRails
 ===============

-A joke site that scrapes Hacker News and allows people to vote on the most ridiculous title.
-Made in an evening with friends.
-Alcoholic beverages were consumed.
+A sort-of-parody site that scrapes Hacker News and allows people to vote on the most humorous title.
+Made in an evening with India Raybould and Kyle Beckles.
+Drinks were consumed.

+## Usage ##

+Visit `www.webscaleonrails.com`.